fxbuson/biopartsDB/README.md

 **Publication**:

 Reference for the publication where the part is characterized.
-Requires a certain structure.
+Requires a certain structure with the publication year after the abbreviated author names, followed by a dot.

 Example: Wang, B., Barahona, M. and Buck, M., 2013.
 A modular cell-based biosensor using engineered genetic logic circuits to detect and integrate multiple environmental signals.
 Biosensors and Bioelectronics, 40(1), pp.368-376.